The Mean field equation on the Tate curve: Mean field equation on the finite quotient

-Lemma \ref{lem3_4} and Lemma \ref{lem3_5} imply certain symmetric properties: given one solution, we can construct many solutions by folding or rotating the solution.
-However, if the solution is radial symmetric, then Lemma \ref{lem3_4} and Lemma \ref{lem3_5} are trivial.
-From numerical results we can see that there indeed have radial symmetric solutions, and by the following theorem we proved that there only exist radial symmetric solutions when $\rho$ is small.
+Lemma \ref{lem:central_symmetric} and Lemma \ref{lem:cyclic_symmetric} imply certain symmetric properties: since $\boldsymbol{b}=p^d\boldsymbol{e}_y$, so given one solution, we can construct many solutions by folding or rotating the solution unless the solution is radially symmetric.
+And by the following theorem we proved that there only exist radially symmetric solutions when $\rho$ is small.